 Test excavation in the WBRP identified four archaeological landscapes; a ridgeline, a source-bordering dune, river's edge - alluvium, and river's edge - reclaimed/introduced fill.
 Thompson Square contains remnants of the source-bordering dune.
-This has archaeology suggestive of prolonged and/or repeat occupation that 'formed a key locale of Aboriginal visitation and occupation prior to 23,000 years ago' (ibid:124).
+This has archaeology suggestive of prolonged and/or repeat use by Aboriginal people that 'formed a key locale of Aboriginal visitation and occupation prior to 23,000 years ago' (ibid:124).
 The source-bordering dune deposit is likely to be a continuation of that excavated at nearby Windsor Museum.
-That site revealed first Aboriginal occupation by 33,000 BP and ongoing use through to 8,000 BP.
+That earliest evidence from that site is c.33,000 BP with continued use through to 8,000 BP.
 It is likely that the WBRP cultural assemblage is of a similar age and duration.
 The archaeological evidence from Windsor, along with information recovered from previous excavations in Pitt Town, lends strong support to Aboriginal people using the Hawkesbury River corridor by ~30-35,000 BP and this represent some of the earliest evidence of people in the Sydney Basin.

 The later Aboriginal use of the study area is less understood but there is evidence for a Holocene peak in artefacts near the top of the stratigraphic unit (ibid:125).
-Several glass artefacts were also recovered from within lower Thompson Square that document some form of post-settlement interaction between Aboriginal people and settlers.
-These artefacts appear to date to between 1794 and the ~1830s.
+Several glass artefacts were also recovered from within lower Thompson Square that appear to date to between 1794 and the ~1830s.